JeremiePat/svg1k/CONTRIBUTING.md

 This is very likely the core contribution to the project and it's super easy if you follow this steps:

-1. Create a amazing standalone, non-compressed, SVG file which is less or equal than 1Ko (1024 characters).
+1. Create an amazing standalone, non-compressed, SVG file which is less or equal than 1Ko (1024 characters).
 By standalone we mean it must be understood as a valid SVG file by web browsers, in other words you don't need to add the XML prologue but you must add the SVG namespace on the outermost SVG element.

 2. Submit your contribution.
 Such a submission can be done in two different ways:
    1. Create a pull request against that repository with your SVG file within the `img` folder and the details of your submission within the `js/entries.js` file (the name of your file, and optionally, your name/pseudo and an optional link for credits)
-   2. create your kick ass SVG demo anywhere you want (for example, [codepen.io](https://codepen.io/), [dabblet](https://dabblet.com/), [jsfiddle](https://jsfiddle.net/), etc.), then if you have no one around you that could handle the PR for you, feel free to ping @JeremiePat (either by opening an issue, on twitter, or by e-mail) to get your submission included.
+   2. create your kick ass SVG demo anywhere you want (for example, [codepen.io](https://codepen.io/), [dabblet](https://dabblet.com/), [jsfiddle](https://jsfiddle.net/), etc.), then if you have no one around you that could handle the PR for you, feel free to ping **@JeremiePat** (either by _[opening an issue](https://github.com/JeremiePat/svg1k/issues)_, on _[twitter](https://twitter.com/JeremiePat)_, or by _e-mail_) to get your submission included.

 We strongly prefer contribution through PR but we also understand that not everybody is at ease with Git.
 Just be aware that submission made outside a GitHub PR will take longer to be included.